-A guide to using Mānuka Honey for your wound!
+A guide to using Mānuka Honey for Wound Healing!

 Can you put honey on a wound?